kaaengine/kaa/docs/reference/nodes.rst

 Nodes are the core concept of the kaa engine.
 They're "objects" which you can add to the Scene.
 Each Node has its spatial properties such as position, rotation or scale.
-A Node may also have a sprite (graphics loaded from a file), which can be animated.
+A Node may also have a sprite (graphics loaded from a file), :ref:`which can be animated <Transitions.NodeSpriteTransition>`.
 Nodes have other properties such as z_index, shape, color, origin etc. All those properties are described in the documentation below.

 A Node can have child Nodes, which you can add with the :meth:`Node.add_child` method, thus creating a tree-like structure of nodes on the scene.
 As the parent node gets transformed (changes its position,